teholm/amazon-guardduty-hands-on/README.md

 	![CloudWatch Event Rule](images/screenshot7.png "CloudWatch Event Rule")

 	Under the **Targets** section you will see two entries, one for a Lambda function and one for an SNS Topic.
 The CloudWatch Event Rule publishes the finding to the SNS Topic which in turn sends out an email notification.
-Rather than sending the entire JSON event you can see how she customized the email by using an **[input transformer](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/CloudWatch-Events-Input-Transformer-Tutorial.html)**.
+Rather than sending the entire JSON event you can see how Alice customized the email by using an **[input transformer](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/CloudWatch-Events-Input-Transformer-Tutorial.html)**.

 ### View the Remediation Lambda Function